Lanceqt/wow-application/README.md

 ### Dragonflight
 I've recently started playing again and am thoroughly enjoying the game.
 I'm eager to get back into mythic raiding.
 So far, I have just cleared heroic and mostly done [mythic+](https://raider.io/characters/eu/tarren-mill/Lancedrake).
 I've picked up [Evoker](https://worldofwarcraft.blizzard.com/en-gb/character/eu/tarren-mill/lancedrake), which I have been greatly enjoying!
 I can play both healer and DPS ([logs](https://www.warcraftlogs.com/character/eu/tarren-mill/lancedrake)), but I prefer DPS in raids.
+Pugged the first two bosses in mythic and cleared HC.

 I am also working on a Priest and Druid as alts, primarily for M+.